phoenixframework/phoenix_live_view/guides/server/security-model.md

 In a regular web application, we perform authentication and authorization checks on every request.
 Given LiveViews start as a regular HTTP request, they share the authentication logic with regular requests through plugs.
+The request starts in your endpoint, which then invokes the router.
+Plugs are used to ensure the user is authentication and sstores the relevant information in the session.

 Once the user is authenticated, we typically validate the sessions on the `mount` callback.
 Authorization rules generally happen on `mount` (for instance, is the user allowed to see this page?) and also on `handle_event` (is the user allowed to delete this item?).

+## `live_session`

+The primary mechanism for grouping LiveViews is via the `Phoenix.LiveView.Router.live_session/2`.
+LiveView will then ensure that navigation events within the same `live_session` skip the regular HTTP requests and without going through the plug pipeline.
+Events across live sessions will go throuth the router.

+For example, imagine you need to authenticate two distinct types of users.
+Your regular users login via email and password, and you have an admin dashboard that uses http auth.
+You can specify different `live_session`s for each authentication flow:

+    live_session :default do
+      scope "/" do
+        pipe_through [:authenticate_user]
+        get ...
+        live ...
+      end
+    end

+    live_session :admin do
+      scope "/admin" do
+        pipe_through [:http_auth_admin]
+        get ...
+        live ...
+      end
+    end

+Now every time you try to navigate to an admin panel, and out of it, a regular page navigation will happen and a brand new live connection will be established.

+It is worth remembering that LiveViews require their own security checks, so we use `pipe_through` above to protect the regular routes (get, post, etc.) and the LiveViews should run their own checks on the `mount` callback (or using `Phoenix.LiveView.on_mount/1` hooks).

+For this purpose, you can combine `live_session` with `on_mount`, as well as other options, such as the `:root_layout`.
+Instead of declaring `on_mount` on every LiveView, you can declare it at the router level and it will enforce it on all LiveViews under it:

+    live_session :default, on_mount: MyAppWeb.UserLiveAuth do
+      scope "/" do
+        pipe_through [:authenticate_user]
+        live ...
+      end
+    end

+    live_session :admin, on_mount: MyAppWeb.AdminLiveAuth do
+      scope "/admin" do
+        pipe_through [:authenticate_admin]
+        live ...
+      end
+    end

+Each live route under the `:default` `live_session` will invoke the `MyAppWeb.UserLiveAuth` hook on mount.
+This module was defined earlier in this guide.
+We will also pipe regular web requests through `:authenticate_user`, which must execute the same checks as `MyAppWeb.UserLiveAuth`, but tailored to plug.

+Similarly, the `:admin` `live_session` has its own authentication flow, powered by `MyAppWeb.AdminLiveAuth`.
+It also defines a plug equivalent named `:authenticate_admin`, which will be used by any regular request.
+If there are no regular web requests defined under a live session, then the `pipe_through` checks are not necessary.

+Declaring the `on_mount` on `live_session` is exactly the same as declaring it in each LiveView.
+Let's talk about which logic we typically execute on mount.

 ## Mounting considerations